pydemo/searxng-docker/blog.md

 1. **Secret key misconfiguration** was the primary cause of container crashes
 2. **Rate limiting** was preventing normal usage even after the service started
 3. **Proper configuration management** is essential for reliable service operation
+4. **Version control** helps preserve working configurations and enables easy deployment

 SearXNG is now running successfully and providing search results from multiple engines while maintaining user privacy.
 The service is accessible via both the web interface at `http://localhost:8080/` and the JSON API at `http://localhost:8080/search?q=QUERY&format=json`.

+Our custom configuration is now safely stored in a personal fork at `https://github.com/pydemo/searxng-docker.git`, making it easy to deploy the same working setup on other systems or share with team members.

 For production deployments, remember to re-enable and properly configure rate limiting to protect against abuse while ensuring legitimate users can access the service effectively.